LAS VEGAS (KTNV) — Another person has nearly drowned at a Las Vegas Athletic Club location.

 "These waivers were not adequate to ensure the facilities were protecting the public after two serious incidents occurred, including death, and repeated failures by facilities to meet the requirements of the variance," district officials said in a statement from June.

-LVAC lawyers have previously argued that LVAC's operations aren't defined as public swimming pools and that it would cost an extra $4 million an year in labor to staff lifeguards at all of their locations.
+LVAC lawyers have previously argued that LVAC's operations aren't defined as public swimming pools and that it would cost an extra $4 million a year in labor to staff lifeguards at all of their locations.
 If they wanted to eliminate the pools entirely, renovations would cost an estimated $7 million to $10 million per location.

 On Oct.
 2, the Health District approved LVAC's new plans for lifeguards at their gyms.
 LVAC pool facilities can reopen with the following conditions:

-• A copy (paper or electronic) must be made available upon request
+- A copy (paper or electronic) must be made available upon request

-• Each permitted facility is required to have one announced audit by a contracted third-party lifeguarding company before Dec.
+- Each permitted facility is required to have one announced audit by a contracted third-party lifeguarding company before Dec.
 31, 2024, to validate the approved plan

-• Two additional audits will be required for each facility by Oct 1, 2025.
+- Two additional audits will be required for each facility by Oct 1, 2025.
 Three audits are required yearly after that for each facility.
-All audits must be submitted to SNHD upon completion.
+All audits must be submitted to SNHD upon completion

-• Front desk staff and managers must monitor the live feed of the pool area on the monitor located at the front desk to ensure that customers do not go beyond the barrier and/or enter the pools.
+- Front desk staff and managers must monitor the live feed of the pool area on the monitor located at the front desk to ensure that customers do not go beyond the barrier and/or enter the pools

-• Front desk staff and managers must enforce pool closure hours and respond within 30 seconds if a customer goes beyond the barrier and/or enters the pools
+- Front desk staff and managers must enforce pool closure hours and respond within 30 seconds if a customer goes beyond the barrier and/or enters the pools

 As we have previously reported, LVAC locations were not the only ones affected by the lifeguard waiver.

-• 4250 N. Scott Robinson Boulevard
+- 4250 N. Scott Robinson Boulevard

-• 3511 St. Rose Parkway
+- 3511 St. Rose Parkway

-• 3325 E. Russell Road
+- 3325 E. Russell Road

-• 8125 W. West Sahara Avenue, #100
+- 8125 W. West Sahara Avenue, #100

 UFC Fit has also completed its lifeguard plan, which Health District officials have reviewed.